These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 Whole Large Eggs + an Extra Egg Yolk: Eggs act as a binding agent and also add structure and leavening.
 There are no chemical leaveners in these brownies ensuring that they remain thick and fudgy rather than cakey.
 The extra fat from the additional egg yolk adds extra richness to the brownie.

 Dutch Process Cocoa Powder: Cocoa powder has more cocoa solids and therefore more chocolate flavor than any other type of chocolate.
 By adding just a little cocoa powder we are able to bump up the chocolate flavor without drying out the brownies.
-You could use regular cocoa powder but I prefer the smooth flavor and dark color of dutch process cocoa powder.
-This is my favorite dutch process cocoa powder.
+You could use regular cocoa powder but I prefer the smooth flavor and dark color of Dutch process cocoa powder.
+This is my favorite Dutch process cocoa powder.

-Cut the butter into 1-inch pieces.
+Step 2: Cut the butter into 1-inch pieces.
 Place the butter in a large microwave-safe bowl.
 Place the bowl in the microwave and cover.
 Heat the butter at 50 percent power until melted.
 This should take 30 to 60 seconds.

 Pour the melted butter and mint leaves into a blender and process until smooth.
 About 1 minute.